 For size reference, either internal DNA standard or external DNA markers (run in a separate lane) may be used, depending on cassette type and/or application.
-Cassette kits for smaller DNA size range collections (90-1500 bp) use internal standards and larger collections (>2 kb) require use of one cassette lane to run and external reference marker.
 Assignation of reference DNA is detailed in Sections 7.5 and 7.6.

 In the protocol editor: